aadesh006/AI-Web-Scraper/README.md

 - 🧹 Clean and extract body content
 - ✂️ Split large DOM content into manageable chunks
 - 🤖 Use Gemini AI to parse specific information from the page
-- 📥 Export parsed results to CSV
+- 📥 Download data in the form of TXT or CSV
-- 🔄 Proxy/IP rotation support (planned)

 ---